 Our chairman is a traditionally trained master blender and veteran of the Scotch whisky industry, with a career span just shy of fifty years.
 He has developed a particular affinity with the role of wood in the maturation of Scotch whisky, as well as the alchemy involved in finishing.

 With 38 years in the industry under his belt, Willie has enjoyed the atmosphere of bottling halls and chalked up experience in the nosing and blending of whiskies.

 Sandy started working with spirits in 1979 and has done just about every job one can do in a distillery, from cutting peat to making malt and then finally producing the actual whisky.
-His favourite pastime is reading — mostly about whisky, and he would never say no to a nice dram.

 We've found that where there’s creative tension, there's endless enrichment.
 The wise turtle and the agile butterfly of our emblem represent this tension between old and new; wisdom and dynamism, the weight of experience and the fervour of youth.